kenwer/detectorist/README.md

 #### Fixed
 - When auto correcting the exposure for a cropped image, also reset the ExposureBiasValue in the EXIF.
+- Fix UI layout for the crop settings.

 ### [0.6.2] - 2025-11-06
 #### Changed